mrkeaton1/mrkeaton1.github.io/_posts/2022-02-09-Why-Computational-Neuroscience.md

 excerpt_separator: <!--more-->
 ---

-### Introduction – First, Why Neuroscience?

-Neuroscience, at its core, is humankind’s effort in answering the seemingly simple question of “How does the brain work?” <!--more--> However, as soon as you begin to carefully poke at that question a bit more, an endless supply of other questions seems to fall out.
+Neuroscience, at its core, is humankind’s effort in answering the seemingly simple question of “How does the brain work?”
+However, as soon as one begins to carefully poke at this question a bit more, it seems as though an endless supply of other questions begin to fall out. <!--more-->

 _What causes the brain to not work correctly?
 How do we make it work correctly?_